Which tomato variety is the best to grow in Kenya?

 Cal J

-Looking to grow tomato in an area with unreliable or unpredictable rainfall?
-Cal J is a determinate tomato variety that foes well in both wet and dry climates such as Kajiado, Elgeyo Marakwet, Garissa, Mandera and Siaya counties.
-This tomato type is moderate yielding and do not require staking.
-Besides, its one of the most demanded tomato type by food processors and canned tomato buyers.
+Looking to grow tomatoes in an area with unreliable or unpredictable rainfall?
+Cal J is a determinate tomato variety that foes well in both wet and dry climates such as Kajiado, Elgeyo Marakwet, Garissa, Mandera, and Siaya counties.
+This tomato type is moderate-yielding and does not require staking.
+Besides, it is one of the most demanded tomato types by food processors and canned tomato buyers.
 Other Cal J tomato features are;

 • Yield potential; 70t/ha